zX3no/Omnia/README.md

 Most of us don't have time to reinvent the wheel every day.
 Sometimes languages are worth using for a simple package.
 Many people use Python just for TensorFlow or PyTorch.

-There will two ranking sections, one for beginners, the other for advanced users.

 ---